globalizejs/globalize/README.md

 <p>
 A mapping of culture codes to culture objects.
 For example, Globalize.cultures.fr is an object representing the complete culture definition for the neutral French culture.
-Note that globalize.js alone only includes an English culture.
-To get additional cultures, you must seperately reference one or more of the culture scripts that come with it.
-You can see in the section <a href="#defining">Defining Culture Information</a> below which fields are defined in each culture.
+Note that the main globalize.js file alone only includes a neutral English culture.
+To get additional cultures, you must include one or more of the culture scripts that come with it.
+You can see in the section <a href="#defining">Defining Culture Information</a>
+below which fields are defined in each culture.
 </p>

 <a name="culture"></a>
-<h2 id="culture">Globalize.culture( name )</h2>
+<h2 id="culture">Globalize.culture( selector )</h2>
 <p>
 An application that supports globalization and/or localization will need to have a way to determine the user's preference.
 Attempting to automatically